 Water Treatment

 Lake Michigan, by volume, is the second largest Great Lake and the only one located totally within the United States.
-It serves as a source of drinking water, as a place for swimming and fishing, and as a scenic wonderland.
+It serves as our source of drinking water, as a place for recreation and is our most precious natural resource.

-- Water is pumped by low lift pumps up to 25 feet for the first chemical treatment.
+4. Water is pumped by low-lift pumps up to 25 feet for the first chemical treatment.

-They test water composition from every point in our system, reporting their findings to our Control Engineers.
-They make decisions on everything from water sources to the mix of chemicals applied in the purification process.
+DWM tests water composition from every point in our system and adjusts the water treatment with the mix of chemicals applied in the purification process.

 Our pumping stations distribute pressurized water throughout our city.
-Chicago doesn’t use water towers in the distribution system.
-A few of the suburbs do use towers so that pressure is supplied by gravity and kept uniform.
+Chicago's water treatment plants are big enough that we don’t need water storage towers that are seen in smaller communities.
+A few of the suburbs we serve do use towers so that pressure is supplied by gravity and kept uniform.

 We use several chemicals in the purification and treatment of water: